mahouboy23/IB-notes/DATA STRUCTURE.md

 server.js :

+add these aspect to the modal
-student drop down menu for all the student class trimester grade value ()
+student (drop down menu for all the student) class trimester (three clickable dot button for first, second aand third option you can pick from) grade value (submit form)

 Grade.js :